 Block our your windows

 If your van has windows then you’ll also need to insulate them, plus there’s the added benefit of blocking out any prying eyes.
 If you’ve done any research into how to insulate windows from cold then you’ll have probably come across reflectix.
-It’s the most commonly used method for stopping heat from escaping through the windows and it’s something I’d never heard of before we began our van conversion project.
+It’s the most commonly used method for stopping heat from escaping through the windows as campervan winder insulation and it’s something I’d never heard of before we began our van conversion project.

 Reflectix is a flexible type of reflective insulation and works better in windows than it does on your van walls.
 If your van is warm (perhaps you’ve been driving before you go to bed and had the heaters on), then the reflectix on your windows will reflect this heat back into the van rather than it just disappearing.